LangeSymposium/2024-Lange-Symposium/README.md

 ### Contact
 For more information, including information on applying for a travel award, contact [Jeanette Papp](mailto:jcpapp@ucla.edu?subject=Lange_Symposium)

+### Future Events
+The [2025 Lange Symposium on Computational Statistics](https://langesymposium.github.io/Lange-Symposium/) will be held at UCLA on Junuary 27, 2025.

 ### Past Events

 Information about past events, including links to selected video recordings, slides, software, exercises, and tutorials, are available at the links below